AlexeiGarcia/FractalFrenzy/README.md

 A fractal is an infinitely complex pattern that is similar across different scales.
 They are created by repeating a simple process over and over in an ongoing feedback loop, driven by recursion.

-Compile FractalFrenzy.java and FractalMain.java in your preferred java IDE to run the program.
+Compile FractalFrenzy.java and FractalMain.java in your preferred java IDE to run the program or download FractalFrenzy.jar from your browser and run locally.